DNA-and-Natural-Algorithms-Group/piperine/README.md

 ## Installation

 ### OS requirements
-Piperine has only been tested on Ubuntu and MacOSX Sierra.
+Piperine has only been tested on Ubuntu and MacOS Sierra through Mojave.
 Windows is unsupported for now.

 ### Python version
-Piperine works with Python >= 2.7
+Piperine works with python >= 2.7

+For python 2.7, you will need to install numpy 1.16 before attempting to install the other packages listed here, as numpy 1.17 is not compatible with python 2.7.
+You will also need to request version 0.7.0 of stickydesign rather than the latest version, by adding "request==0.7.0" to the pip command below.

+Python 3.7 is recommended.

 ### Software dependencies
 Piperine depends on